Mark K. Payne

 A Colorado native, she received her undergraduate degree from the University of Oklahoma in 2001, magna cum laude.
 She received her Juris Doctorate from the University of Oklahoma in 2004, with distinction, and took top honors in International Trade and Water Law.
 She was Articles Development Editor of the American Indian Law Review, which also published her article on American Indian water rights issues.
-She is a member of the Colorado Bar Association and the Colorado Women's Bar Association, and is admitted to practice in Colorado state and federal courts.To contact Lindsay directly, you may e-mail her at firstname.lastname@example.org.
+She is a member of the Colorado Bar Association and the Colorado Women's Bar Association, and is admitted to practice in Colorado state and federal courts.To contact Lindsay directly, you may e-mail her at email@example.com.

 Gina Botti is an attorney at Winzenburg, Leff, Purvis and Payne, LLP.
 Gina's practice focuses on litigation and assessment collection for community association clients.

 Before joining the firm, Gina practiced law in Washington, D.C. as an associate litigation attorney for a real estate law firm specializing in landlord and tenant litigation, real estate transactions, general business law and estate administration.

 Gina graduated magna cum laude from the University of the District of Columbia, David A. Clarke School of Law in 2007.
 While at UDC-DCSL, Gina served as a Senior Editor of the UDC-DCSL Law Review.
-Gina is a member of the Colorado and Denver Bar Associations as well as the Colorado Women's Bar Association, and is admitted to practice in Colorado state and federal courts as well as in Washington, D.C. and Massachusetts.
+Gina is a member of the Colorado and Denver Bar Associations as well as the Colorado Women's Bar Association, and is admitted to practice law in Colorado state and federal courts, Washington, D.C., and Massachusetts.
 In addition to her work with the firm, Gina is active with several local animal advocacy groups.
-To contact Gina directly, you may e-mail her at email@example.com.
+To contact Gina directly, you may e-mail her at firstname.lastname@example.org.